How to Create a Table of Contents in WordPress

 - Find the shortcodes offered by the plugin, or create them using Shortcoder.

-While plugins are the simplest way to create a TOC within WordPress, you can also implement one manually.
-Here are two methods.
+While plugins are the simplest way to create a TOC within WordPress, you can also add one manually.
+Here are two methods for doing this.

 The templates for these pages are usually named archives.php and links.php (although you can rename them).
-While some themes do include these pages, not all do.
-However, you can create your own with very little coding knowledge needed.
+While some themes include these pages, not all do.
+However, you can create your own with very little coding knowledge required.